 XGA analysis revealed many complex drug resistance interactions amongst ABC transporters which would have been missed by one- and two-gene approaches.
 We could use a neural network to objectively model functional influence relationships from XGA data, including many examples of efflux action in parallel and (surprisingly) six pairs of ABC transporters for which one repressed the other’s activity.
 Further neural network modeling and follow-up experimental supported a model in which this repression is happening via both direct and indirect influence mechanisms.

-Given the current pressing need to better understand complex disease, and the potential general applicability of our approach towards other traits and other model organisms, we believe that our manuscript will benefit the broad readership of Cell.
+Given the current pressing need to better understand complex disease, and the potential general applicability of our approach towards other traits and model organisms, we believe that our manuscript will benefit the broad readership of Cell.

 We appreciate your time and consideration.
 Please feel free to contact us for discussion.